 You must also include the jars for JSF, EL, and the common annotations (jsr250-api.jar), all of which are provided by the Java EE platform (a Java EE application server).
-Are you starting to appreciate why a Java EE platform is worth using?

 Second, we need to explicitly specify the servlet listener in web.xml, again because the container isn't doing this stuff for you.
 The servlet listener boots Weld and controls it's interaction with requests.